NinaCrnivec/NinaCrnivec.github.io/_pages/research.md

 <em><font color="Grey">Taylor diagrams are a handy tool for model evaluation – demonstrating that CMIP6 models struggle capturing geographical distributions of tropical marine low-cloud cover (LCC) and associated shortwave cloud-radiative effect (CRE) within Sc- and Cu- regimes (figure courtesy of Črnivec et al., 2023).</font></em>

+We subsequently addressed the question how has the representation of marine tropical Sc and Cu clouds and associated feedbacks for the abrupt 4xCO2 scenario changed between CMIP5 and CMIP6.
+We thereby found that, collectively, CMIP6 models notably increased Sc cloud cover and slightly increased Cu cloud cover compared to their CMIP5 predecessors, and are thus closer to observations.
+We further showed that CMIP6 models notably improved the representation of Sc feedback (in terms of mean and pattern) and slightly improved the representation of Cu feedback compared to CMIP5 models.
+Yet CMIP6 models still underestimate the magnitude of positive Sc and Cu feedbacks relative to observationally inferred estimates.
+We finally demonstrated that the change in marine tropical low-cloud feedback between two consecutive model versions stemming from the same climate modeling center correlates well with the change in Sc cloud cover.
+In simple words, the addition of Sc clouds, which produce a larger positive feedback, naturally resulted in an increased low-cloud feedback in CMIP6 ensemble ([Cesana et al., 2023](https://iopscience.iop.org/article/10.1088/2515-7620/acc78a)).

 <font color="DarkCyan"><b><i>Doctoral research:</i></b></font>

 **Cloud-radiation interaction modeling to advance parameterizations in weather and climate models**<br/>